 La Barbe, Reigate

 One of Surrey's top French restaurants, La Barbe serves up classic French cuisine with a flourish of Gallic charm.

 Excellent French restaurants are few and far between in Surrey – and this one in Reigate is well worth travelling for.
 Last year it celebrated its 35 year anniversary, a longevity that speaks volumes in the fickle world of culinary competition.
-It’s located just across from Priory Park in Church Street Reigate, and is something of a Reigate institution.
+It’s located just across from Priory Park in Bell Street Reigate, and is something of a Reigate institution.

 La Barbe is classically French, right down to the waiters.
 The decor is stylish but understated and unpretentious, with interesting art on white walls, and crisp linen tablecloths and fresh flowers on the tables.
 There are two parts to the restaurant – one part is cosy and intimate with tables screened off from each other, and the other part is more open so it’s perfect for larger groups or private dining.

 The menu is genuinely French and offered for a set price for two courses or three courses – depending on whether you come for lunch or dinner.
 As you’d expect it’s a little more if you’re dining on a Friday or Saturday evening.

 You’ll get traditional French favourites like escargot de Bourgogne and bouillabaisse as well as a great choice of seasonal French dishes.
 I started with the traditional fish bouillabaisse from that evening’s specials board and Mr M chose the tartare de saumon with apple and cucumber.
 Both dishes were beautifully presented and delicious.